Shining light on short-range atomic ordering in semiconductors alloys

 Within the Bayesian inference framework, each best-fit supercell carries a distinct \ac{wc-sro} value, enabling mapping between \ac{exafs} features and $\alpha$.
-The \ac{msrd} is computed independently for each scattering path and coordination shell (Supplementary Note 2; Eq.~S4)~\cite{woicik2023}.
-The bond lengths are also evaluated and compared to prior studies (Extended Data Table~1, Supplementary Note 4).
-This integrated experiment-model approach provides a statistically grounded framework for tracking \ac{sro} and its impact on local structural fluctuations throughout the annealing sample series.
-Quantitative analysis provides direct evidence of annealing-driven \ac{sro} modification.
-The \ac{wc-sro} parameter $\alpha$ increases monotonically from $0.20(\pm0.05)$ for the as-grown material to $0.52(\pm0.05)$ after annealing at $\SI{450}{\degreeCelsius}$ (\fref{fig:Fig4}{b}, top inset, left).
-This is an example of a heretofore largely unavailable quantification of underlying structural parameters in the \GeSn{}{} alloy, resolving key ambiguities inherent in conventional \ac{exafs} analysis of such systems.
-The progressive redistribution of \ce{Sn} atoms from first- to third-neighbor shells is tracked by the \knn{3}-to-\knn{1} peak integrated intensity ratio (\fref{fig:Fig4}{b}, top inset, right), precisely mirroring the predicted evolution of the \ac{rdf} with \ac{sro} (\fref{fig:Fig1}{a}, inset, Supplementary Fig.~S2d) and providing a self-consistent link between theory and experiment.
+The \ac{msrd} is computed independently for each scattering path and coordination shell (Supplementary Information section 2)~\cite{woicik2023}.
+The bond lengths are also evaluated (Supplementary Information Table~1).
+The \ac{wc-sro} parameter $\alpha$ increases monotonically from $0.20\;(\pm0.05)$ for the as-grown material to $0.52\;(\pm0.05)$ after annealing at $\SI{450}{\degreeCelsius}$ (\fref{fig:Fig4}{b}, top inset, left).
+Progressive redistribution of \ce{Sn} atoms from first- to third-neighbor shells is tracked by the \knn{3}-to-\knn{1} peak integrated intensity ratio (\fref{fig:Fig4}{b}, top inset, right), mirroring the predicted evolution of the \ac{rdf} (\fref{fig:Fig1}{a}, Extended Data Fig.~6d) and providing a self-consistent link between theory and experiment.
+Shell-resolved \acp{msrd} (\fref{fig:Fig4}{b}) quantify the atomistic reordering.
+While the extracted values are consistent with prior reports~\cite{lentz2023a,gougam2025}, the adaptive Bayesian framework greatly reduces statistical uncertainty (Supplementary Information Table~1, Supplementary Information section 4).

-The shell-resolved \acp{msrd} (\fref{fig:Fig4}{b}) quantify the atomistic reordering.
-While the extracted values are consistent with prior reports~\cite{lentz2023a,gougam2025}, the adaptive Bayesian framework reduces statistical uncertainty by nearly an order of magnitude (Extended Data Table~1, Supplementary Note 6).
-The experimental uncertainties reflect posterior credible intervals from Bayesian fitting; theoretical error bars arise from configurational variance within the \ac{mlp} supercell ensemble.
-This work provides the first quantitative insight into local atomic ordering in this semiconductor alloy system.
-Collectively, these results establish thermal processing as a viable method for systematically tuning atomic \ac{sro} in \GeSn{}{} alloys, providing a foundation for probing how \ac{sro} determines the electronic properties of group-\RNum{4} semiconductor alloys.

-\paperSection{Discussion} With composition, strain, and defect density changes ruled out as significant factors in the observed \ac{pl} bandgap shifts, these changes are attributed to \ac{sro} variations.
-Rigorous validation requires integrating three independent observables: (1) local structural order inferred from \ac{exafs}, (2) bandgap shifts from \ac{pl}, and (3) first-principles ensemble predictions.